Stu142/stu142.github.io/SupportMe.md

 ---
 title: Support Me
 layout: template
-filename: supportme.md
+filename: SupportMe.md
 ---
-# suppport me here
+# Thank You

-I appreciate it
+Your support enables me to keep sharing my designs and ideas.
+I appreciate it.